irtaza091996/surrogate-modeling-thermal-ML/README.md

 </tr>
 </table>

-Iterating over laser power, scan speed, hatch spacing, and layer geometry — as required for process optimisation — means running this simulation **hundreds of times**.
+Iterating over laser power, scan speed, hatch spacing, and layer geometry, as required for process optimisation, means running this simulation **hundreds of times**.
 At 30 minutes per run, a full parameter sweep is computationally infeasible.
 A surrogate model that reproduces the thermal field in milliseconds unlocks automated optimisation and real-time process control.

 ---

 ## Abstract

-ESA's ATHENA X-ray telescope requires a 3-metre titanium optical bench manufactured via Directed Energy Deposition (DED) — an unprecedented feat of large-scale metal additive manufacturing.
+ESA's ATHENA X-ray telescope requires a 3-metre titanium optical bench manufactured via Directed Energy Deposition (DED), an unprecedented feat of large-scale metal additive manufacturing.
 Validating each deposition strategy demands a full-physics FEM simulation with up to **2.5 million elements**; a single run takes **30 minutes across 45 CPUs**.
 This makes iterative design exploration, process parameter optimisation, and real-time control loops computationally infeasible with high-fidelity FEM alone.

 This project builds and benchmarks two neural network surrogate models on a 2D thermal proof-of-concept: a **ROM+MLP** (Reduced Order Model + temporal MLP) and a **PINN** (Physics-Informed Neural Network).
-Both are trained on FEM output and evaluated under strict temporal extrapolation — the most challenging and industrially realistic setting.
+Both are trained on FEM output and evaluated under strict temporal extrapolation, the most challenging and industrially realistic setting.
 The ROM+MLP achieves **R²=0.910, RMSE=36.8°C** at sub-second inference, replacing a 30-minute FEM run.

 ---